Fall - Winter 2023

 My mosaics are messages about consumerism and creativity.

 We (I) have too much stuff.
-Most stuff does not need to be thrown away; a lot can be recycled, re-used, or re-purposed.
-Thus, I create art with stuff.
-The unique colors and shapes of my stuff (what I call ‘bling’) inspire and delight me.
-My goal is to inspire and delight others with my mosaics while proposing that we can all "be more with less."
+Most stuff can be recycled, re-used, or re-purposed.
+The unique colors and shapes of my stuff (what I call ‘bling’) inform my mosaic designs.
+My goal is to inspire and delight you with my mosaics while encouraging you to "be more" with less.

-The styles below represent the types of mosaics I have created with recycled, reclaimed, and re-purposed materials.
+The styles below represent the types of mosaics I create with recycled, reclaimed, and re-purposed materials.

 Tapestry Style Mosaics

-This method was popularized by Laura Skye.
-However, my twist is that instead of using gems, crystals, and other valuable materials, I primarily use broken jewelry, found items, metal scraps, and other types of discarded bling to create my mosaics.
-The original style has fringe to look like a tapestry, but I've found I can also create unique mosaics without it.
+This method was popularized by Laurel Skye.
+However, my twist is that instead of using gems, crystals, and other valuable materials, I use broken jewelry, found items, metal scraps, and discarded bling to create them.
+The original style has fringe to resemble a Rajasthani tapestry, but I've created unique mosaics without it.
 I hope you enjoy these - to me, they are addictive.

 Mosaics on Glass

-I discovered that architectural and design firms discard their heavy duty glass samples after they are done using them or they go out of style.
-So, I started creating mosaics on these discarded samples, using discarded art glass, metal bling, and other found items as tesserae.
-Most of these finished pieces set on tripods so they catch the light.
+I discovered that architectural design firms discard their glass samples when they are out of style.
+So, I started creating mosaics on this high quality, shatter-proof glass.
+Most of these finished pieces rest on tripods so they catch the light from behind them.

 I teach about a dozen different mosaic classes.
 This CHART explains how each class is different and useful to you.